a2kohli/cse15l-lab-reports/lab3_report.md

 ## Using the grep command with the -c command line option

+-c allows us to count the number of times the matched string appears in the file.

+This is useful when we want to count the number of times a particular string is repeated.
+For example, if we are looking at a file with a DNA sequence, we can use this to find the number of cytosine bases.

+I found the information about this command line option at [freecodecamp](https://www.freecodecamp.org/news/grep-command-in-linux-usage-options-and-syntax-examples/#:~:text=Grep%20is%20a%20useful%20command,a%20powerful%20command%20to%20use.)

 Examples of commands and their output has been shown below.